 Is Music School Right for You?

-If you’re pursuing a career in the music industry, perhaps you’re wondering whether attending music school is the right choice for you.
-Does attending music school increase your chances for success?
+If the answer is yes, you might not need to attend a school for music.
+If the answer is a little less firm, it’s definitely something to consider.
+Which brings us to the next series of questions: Does attending a music school increase your chances for success?
 Does having a music degree make you look better to the industry?
 Will music school make you more qualified to work in this business?

 MUSIC SCHOOL MIGHT BE A GOOD IDEA IF:

 - You are pursuing a music career from an academic standpoint.

 - You are planning to become a professional classical or jazz musician, conductor or composer.